So your little girl’s about to have a birthday and you’re getting her a doll? Lovely! But remember: Today’s dolls are not the dolls of yesteryear.

 And she’s not alone.
 The inexplicably popular 1990s Furby has been rebooted, too.
 “A Cayla doll can whisper to children in several languages that she’s great at keeping secrets, while a plush Furby Connect doll” can link your child to videos on his or her (not included) iPad or iPhone.

 With that in mind, here’s a sneak peak at my new off-Broadway musical, “Spies and Dolls.”

 Curtain opens to a little girl’s bedroom in a Brooklyn Brownstone.
 The lights come up on the girl sitting on her bed with a new “My Friend Cayla” doll, which she’s just removed from the box.
 A night light is on, and an iPhone is plugged in on the nightstand next to an old-fashioned Bugs Bunny talking alarm clock.
 Sitting on a high shelf in the moonlight is a Furby.
-The girl, playing with the new doll which suddenly speaks up.
+The girl is playing with the new doll, which suddenly speaks up.

 CAYLA (strong Russian accent): Hello, little friend!
 Your name, it is what?

 CAYLA: (Sigh.)
 You are girl, yes?
 And you live in Brooklyn?

 GIRL: Park Slope.